matthewdfuller/ethos-systemd/v1/opt/README.md

 * `leader`: Scripts that will only be run once, on a single leader node.
 The best uses for these are to set default image values or perform other `etcd` actions to seed values into the cluster that will later be used by the service.
 * `common`: Scripts that will run on every node, including the leader.
 The best uses for these are file modifications, folder creation, downloading helper objects, etc.
 * `util`: Scripts that are called by the service as part of `ExecStartPre` or `ExecStart`.

+Additionally, the actual service files are provided (one or more).

 ## Setting Default Container Image Values